ScorpionFiko/chad-gpt/README.md

 ## Description

-Repository containing the code for the chad-gpt application.
+Repository containing the code for the Chad-GPT application.
 Chad-GPT is your one stop shopping for creating workouts that match your fitness goal.
 All other apps target specific type of workout and you end up either downloading additional apps or paying higher fees in order to avail from additional fitness routines.
 Chad-GPT solves that issue by taking user input and tailoring the workout based on the needs.
 Not only that, the user can create and save several different types of workouts and alternate between them.

 Each workout aims at providing the user the workout routine which consists of one or more exercises.
 Each exercise comes with the number of sets, reps per set, duration (in case of jogs or treadmill runs), and a possible image of how to perform the exercise.